-If you are a nature lover, the best way for learning about local flora and fauna is visiting wildlife rescue or conservation centers.
+If you are a nature lover, the best way for learning about local flora and fauna is by visiting wildlife rescue or conservation centers.
 Here you can see local animals, learn about the wildlife of the region, and sometimes you even get to help them out!
+In this case, I gathered seven of my favorite nature centers in Florida, you should visit.

 Gumbo Limbo Nature Center